MikhaelVinicius/MikhaelSoel/README.md

 ### Hi world!!!
 I'm Mikhael, welcome to my GitHub👋

-- 🌱 I’m currently learning Python, C++ and Java
+- 🌱 I’m currently learning Python, C++ and Kotlin
 - 💬 Ask me about Games and Latin America(Brazil)
 - ⚡ Fun fact: I'm mildly obsessed with Resident Evil and i have a dog named Gunther